nbren12/personal-website/content/post/2021-version-pinning.md

 abstract dependencies in different text files under version control.
 Abstract dependencies are loose requirements like `numpy >=0.5`, which don't include specific version numbers or dependencies.
-These are easy to update, but cannot be used to determinstically recreated a software environment.
-New tools like pipenv, poetry, or pip-tools use dependency resolution to compile abstract dependencies into comprehesive lists of dependencies with specific versions, known as a "lock" file.
+These are easy to update, but cannot be used to deterministically recreated a software environment.
+New tools like pipenv, poetry, or pip-tools use dependency resolution to compile abstract dependencies into comprehensive lists of dependencies with specific versions, known as a "lock" file.
 The idea that the lock file gives reproducibility, and the abstract dependencies give updateability.